-Moses Family
+Moses and Romey Family Papers

 Title

-Moses Family
+Moses and Romey Family Papers

 Description

+This collection represents three families who lived in Valdosta, Georgia, and Lake City, Florida.
 Ellis Moses came from Zahle in the Biqa’a Valley of modern Lebanon.
 His wife, Fannie Johns may have originated in the village of Wadi El Aarayech (وادي العرايش) as she later wrote to relatives in that town.
 Together, Ellis and Fannie had eight children.
 Bessie (7/1906-1928) born in Syria; Amelia (6/12/1912-1992 m.
 Castrinos); Sallie (8/1914-2012 m.
 Barnes); Noidrie (1/1916-1993); and Philip (1919-2009) all born in Valdosta, Georgia; Norman (1921-2005); Leo (1923-1992); and Helen (1926-2004 m.
 Bishop) all born in Lake City, Florida.

-Ellis Moses arrived in the United States at Ellis Island on September 5, 1907.
-Fannie and their one year old daughter Bessie came later.
-Upon arrival, Ellis listed his brother Khalil Moses’s home in Fond du Lac, Wisconsin as his final destination; however, it is not clear that he ever went there.
-By 1908, Ellis was settled in Valdosta, Georgia among a sizeable community of his countrymen and relatives who mostly hailed from the villages of Wadi El Aarayech (وادي العرايش) and Dahr El Ahmar (ضهر الأحمر) in the Biqa’a Valley.
+Ellis Moses arrived at Ellis Island on September 5, 1907, while Fannie and Bessie followed later on.
+By 1908, Ellis was settled in Valdosta, Georgia in a community of his countrymen and relatives who mainly hailed from the villages of Wadi El Aarayech (وادي العرايش) and Dahr El Ahmar (ضهر الأحمر) in the Biqa’a Valley.
 There, Ellis had a grocery store at 406 South Patterson Street.
+Around 1917, the Moses family moved to Lake City, Florida, where they operated a fruit and vegetable store on the town’s main thoroughfare, 218 North Marion Street, and a filling station on the outskirts of town.
+The Moses family attended the local Catholic mission church, St. Joseph’s, and were heavily involved in establishing the permanent parish of the Epiphany in 1944.

-In May, 1929, tragedy struck the Moses and Romey families when Fannie (Hasna) Romey was killed in a shootout with local police and Nola Romey was beaten, arrested, abducted from the jail by a mob (sources indicate by the KKK) and lynched along the side of the Fort White Road south of Lake City.
-The Moseses adopted the Romey’s four orphaned children and moved to Birmingham, Alabama shortly after.
+In May, 1929, tragedy struck the Moses and Romey families when Fannie (Hasna) Romey was killed in a shootout with local police.
+Nola Romey was beaten, arrested, abducted from the jail by a mob (sources indicate by the KKK) and lynched along the side of the Fort White Road south of Lake City.
+Ellis and Fannie adopted the Romey’s four orphaned children and moved to Birmingham, Alabama shortly after.
+Ellis and Fannie had also adopted the children of Joseph and Adel.
+Adel was tragically killed by an accidental gunshot while standing on the front porch of her brother-in-law Ellis’s home on the Jacksonville Highway, and Joe had died a year later.

 Source

-Teresa Bishop Angove; Sandra Moses Ryland
+Sandra Moses Ryland

 Publisher